 There’s now a playground, new stores and landscaping.
 “There’s more community events happening, which brings people downtown and feels more lively,” Koning says.

-When you visit downtown Medford, stay across the street from Common Block at the Inn at the Commons (a former Red Lion Inn under new ownership).
-Have a cup of coffee at Limestone Coffee Co., grab a quick lunch or wine, cheese and pastries to go at Downtown Market Co., and go for a spin on the Bear Creek Bike Path.
+When you visit downtown Medford, have a cup of coffee at Limestone Coffee Co., grab a quick lunch or wine, cheese and pastries to go at Downtown Market Co., and go for a spin on the Bear Creek Bike Path.

 Also stop in at the other beer-fueled destinations in town: BricktownE Brewery, Beerworks bar & bottle shop, and Osmo’s Alehouse, a brand new craft brewery that opened in January with an oatmeal stout, an IPA, an extra-special bitter, a honey nut brown and a freshly tapped farmhouse ale.
 Figgy’s Food Truck parks outside during evening hours, offering hearty, healthy fare.